Assigning VLANs to Switch Ports (Cisco IOS)

 Explanation

-Access ports are used to connect end devices such as PCs, printers, and IP phones.
-Each access port belongs to only one VLAN.
+Access ports connect end devices such as PCs, printers, and servers.
+Each access port belongs to only one data VLAN.
+The connected device sends and receives untagged frames — it has no knowledge of the VLAN concept.
+The switch handles all VLAN tagging internally.

 In this example, we assign FastEthernet0/1 to VLAN 10.